 And by winter, bowl season will return.
 As will the college football playoff.

 Where do your teams and affiliated conferences stand currently, though?
-Where are they in the standings?
 Or when will their season get going?
 We’ve got you covered in this guide.

 Atlantic Coast Conference (ACC)